 Isazi is a Level 2 BBBEE contributor.

 Obakeng is a data scientist with qualifications in Mathematics of Finance, Applied Mathematics, with specializations in global optimization.
-He recently completed his PhD in Machine Learning from the University of Johannesburg.
-He is well positioned to design unique solutions to challenge real-world problems.
-He is Passionate about contributing to the advancement of South Africa.
+He completed his PhD in Machine Learning from the University of Johannesburg.
+He is passionate about contributing to the advancement of South Africa, and is well positioned to design unique solutions to challenging real-world problems.

 - Awarded an academic excellence scholarship in 2004